 This means that you know what you are paying for as the 4Cs of the diamond had been accurately assessed.

 Despite their authority in the world of diamond grading, GIA and AGS do have their subtle differences from each other.
-In a round brilliant cut, both labs use different nomenclature and slightly different methodology in determining the cut grade of the stone.
-At the top tiers of each lab, diamonds are graded triple Excellent by GIA and triple 0s by AGS.
+In a round brilliant cut, both labs use different nomenclature and methodologies in determining the cut grade of the stone.

 |GIA Triple Ex||AGS 000|

 Some of the most common questions that I get from readers are usually in the line of: “Should I choose an AGS 000 stone over a GIA 3 Ex diamond?”, “Since AGS is grading diamonds for light performance, does it mean every diamond scoring triple zeros will look great?”, “Is a diamond with GIA Excellent ratings similar to another with AGS 0s?” and other related queries.